CatalystCode/project-fortis/docs/local-deploy.md

 ### Helm Configuration

-Run the following commands in the terminal.
 This will install helm for use in cloud production environments for Fortis.

 ```sh
 curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get > get_helm.sh